KeigoAlexTanaka/node-express-routes-lesson/README.md

 ## 🚀 Lab!

-Catch up in the app you've been working in.
-Once again, no copy-pasting!
+Catch up in `quotes-begin`.
+- In `server.js`, add a route for GETting `quotes/:id`, where `:id` is a number passed in from the server.
+The app should send back data about one quote with that particular ID.

 # Separating Concerns